francesco-innocenti/francesco-innocenti.github.io/_posts/2024-09-19-Thermodynamic-Natural-Gradient.md

 ---

-I recently came across this paper “Thermodynamic Natural Gradient Descent” by [Normal Computing](https://www.normalcomputing.com/).
-I found it paper very interesting, so below is my brief take on it.
+I recently came across this paper [Thermodynamic Natural Gradient Descent](https://arxiv.org/abs/2405.13817) by [Normal Computing](https://www.normalcomputing.com/).
+I found it very interesting, so below is my brief take on it.

 >  📖 **TL;DR**: *they show that natural gradient descent (NGD) can be run at a speed approaching that of first-order methods
 > like standard GD with competitive performance using a combination of digital and analog hardware.*